rasifrana/milestone2-project/README.md

 - CSS3

-  - CSS3 for styling the website and used flexbox for layouts and positioning elements.
+  - CSS3 for styling the game and used CSS Grid for layouts and positioning elements.

-- Font Awesome

-  - to use fonts in this project, link https://fontawesome.com/icons

 - Google fonts
   - to make website beautifully, Montserrat font-family was used referencing https://fonts.google.com/ CDN

 ## Testing

-Testing was done manually by me and also by other peers in slack channel peer-code-review and found some errors including contact form validation where name, phone, emal and services was required but not included in these elements.
-Fixed and tested.
+Jamsin was used for unit testing. all files are attached for Specs

 This project is completely responsive with different layout on small and mobile devices.
 This was done using media queries.